MiniZinc/libminizinc/en/spec.rst

 the instance.
 It also clearly documents which variables are parameters, and allows more precise type-inst checking.*

-A type-inst is fixed if it does not contain :mzn:`var` or :mzn:`any`, with the exception of :mzn:`ann`.
+A type-inst is fixed if it does not contain :mzn:`var`, with the exception of :mzn:`ann`.

 Note that several type-inst expressions that are syntactically expressible